Tarquinia is Haunting and Unforgettable

 But of course the main event is the pizza, baked in a massive, multi-level, wood-fired brick oven.
 What you can expect at Pizzeria 2 Gallozzi:

 • Pizza that merits its award for Italy's best, based on a national competition (this prize pie: a four-cheese pizza with nutty fontina cheese and creamy mushrooms)

 • Dozens of thin-crust pies with toppings ranging from traditional (prosciutto) to modern (arugula)

 • The pizzeria's well-known dessert pizza, with Nutella, chestnuts, and walnuts

 • To cap your experience, a nip of Limoncello on the house

 11 of 11

 Where to find out More about Spellbinding Tarquinia

-As is common in the travel industry, the Expert was provided with a complimentary visit for the purpose of describing Tarquinia.
-For more info, see our site's Ethics Policy.
+Ethics note: as is common in the travel industry, the author was provided with a complimentary visit for the purpose of describing Tarquinia.